rasitayaz/flutter-pie-menu/README.md

 ### Regular press, long press or right click to open the menu

-Use `regularPressShowsMenu`, `longPressShowsMenu` and `longPressDuration` attributes of `PieTheme` to customize the menu opening behavior.
+Use the `regularPressShowsMenu`, `longPressShowsMenu`, and `longPressDuration` attributes of `PieTheme` to customize the menu opening behavior.

 ```dart
 PieTheme(